Chaos by Design

 Tale as Old as Time

-2002 was the Middle Ages of dance studio software capability.
+2002 was in the Middle Ages of dance studio software capability.
 It was a time when artistic directors would still spend hours with 3×5 cards spread out on dance floors, trying to determine recital orders based on much squinting and hope.

 That’s when the original Recital Conflict Manager was born, first as a raw computer algorithm to help one dance school and then as a fledgling program that could be used by studio staff with no handholding.